Jaysum57/Jaysum57/README.md

 # A beginner programmer 👋
-- 👀 I’m interested in playing Rhythm games like osu!
 - 🌱 I’m currently learning C, HTML, CSS, & JavaScript
-- 💞️ I’m looking to collaborate on beginner programmers
 - 📫 You can reach me at mainjudejoseph@gmail.com
+- 👀 I’m interested in playing Rhythm games like osu!

 <!---
 Jaysum57/Jaysum57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.